Customized configuration for a wide range of applications

 For determination of organic compounds at extremely low concentration levels – e.g. for ambient air monitoring, purity control of industrial gases or occupational health and safety monitoring – the GC 5000 series can be provided with a single or dual stage enrichment module.

-The peltier cooled single stage enrichment module allows for preconcentration of organic components using special adsorbent materials.
-Subsequently the sample will automatically be introduced by means of thermal desorption technique.
+Our single stage enrichment module allows for pre-concentration of higher boiling organic components using suitable adsorbent materials.
+During sampling and sample pre-concentration the sampling flow rate will accurately be monitored and controlled using a high precision digital Mass Flow Controller (MFC).
+When sampling is completed, the analytes will automatically be introduced to the analytical column by means of thermal desorption technique.